By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 515|Page: 1|3 min read

-The Russian Federation confirms its position of principle in support of the efforts undertaken by the international community, including the UN, Conference on Disarmament and IAEA to fight terrorism and proliferation.
-Russia clearly understands that under today conditions the spread of nuclear weapons, together with missile vehicles of their delivery, would be fraught with generating strategic turmoil, increased risk of regional conflicts and use of nuclear weapons.
+The Russian Federation confirms its position of principle in support of the efforts undertaken by the international community, including the UN, Conference on Disarmament, and IAEA, to fight terrorism and proliferation.
+Russia clearly understands that under today's conditions, the spread of nuclear weapons, together with missile vehicles of their delivery, would be fraught with generating strategic turmoil, increased risk of regional conflicts, and the potential use of nuclear weapons.
 Quite naturally, it is urgent to counteract such a course of events.
-The Nuclear Non-Proliferation Treaty is the main factor allowing the community to holdback such a development of events, providing at the same time for the development of international cooperation in the sphere of peaceful use of nuclear energy.
+The Nuclear Non-Proliferation Treaty (NPT) is the main factor allowing the community to hold back such a development of events, providing at the same time for the development of international cooperation in the sphere of peaceful use of nuclear energy.
 That is why Russia attaches great importance to the comprehensive and impartial consideration of the NPT functioning.

 Browse our vast selection of original essay samples, each expertly formatted and styled